syncfusion-content/windowsforms-docs/WindowsForms/Form/Overview.md

 Following are the key features of the SfForm:

-* Title bar customization: Customizes the appearance of the title bar and load the user control as a title bar.
+* `Title bar customization` : Customizes the appearance of the title bar and load the user control as a title bar.

-* MDI(Multiple Document Interface) customization: Adds MDI child forms and customizes the appearance of MDI child forms.
+* `MDI(Multiple Document Interface) customization` : Adds MDI child forms and customizes the appearance of MDI child forms.

 ## Choose between different form controls